Compare Logitech G Pro Wireless vs Logitech G502 X Lightspeed

 Product 1: Logitech G Pro Wireless

-Long-session comfort is strong, with several reviewers reporting hours-long use without fatigue, cramping, or discomfort.
+Long-session comfort was repeatedly praised, with reviewers reporting no fatigue, cramping, or discomfort after extended sessions.

 Product 2: Logitech G502 X Lightspeed